Published online Nov 14, 2019. doi: 10.3748/wjg.v25.i42.6342

 Article in press: November 1, 2019

 Published online: November 14, 2019

-Data from patients admitted to the National Hospital Organization Tokyo Medical Center with a gastric ulcer between 2006 and 2016 were examined retrospectively.
-Patients were selected from the database of inpatients.
-We excluded gastric cancer patients.
-Collected data included age, medication history, H. pylori infection, method of treatment, rate of rebleeding, and length of hospitalization.
+This is a single-center retrospective study.
+A total of 564 patients were enrolled from inpatients admitted to our hospital with gastric ulcer bleeding between 2006 and 2016.
+Age, medication history, H. pylori infection, method of treatment, rate of rebleeding, and the length of hospitalization were analyzed.
 Factors associated with gastric ulcer bleeding were evaluated using Fisher’s exact test, Pearson’s Chi-squared test or Student’s t-test as appropriate.
 The Jonckheere-Terpstra test was used to evaluate trends.
 A per-protocol analysis was used to examine the rate of H. pylori infection.

 There was a significant increase in the mean age over time (P < 0.01).
 The rate of H. pylori infection tended to decrease over the study period (P = 0.10), whereas the proportion of patients taking antithrombotic agents or NSAIDs tended to increase (P = 0.07).
 Over time, the use of NSAIDs and antithrombotic drugs increased with age.
 By contrast, the rate of H. pylori infection during the study period fell with age.
 H. pylori-induced ulcers accounted for the majority of cases in younger patients (< 70 years old); however, the rate decreased with age (P < 0.01).
 The method of treatment trend has changed significantly over time.
 The main method of endoscopic hemostasis has changed from clipping and injection to forceps coagulation (P < 0.01), and frequently prescribed medicines have changed from proton pump inhibitor to P-CAB (P < 0.01).
 The rate of rebleeding during the latter half of the study was significantly lower than that in the first half.